Most Common OSHA Violations in New York City

 - Failure to provide guardrails on scaffolds more than 10 feet above ground.

-- Inadequate scaffold support or incorrect bracing, leading to instability.
+- Inadequate scaffold support or incorrect bracing leads to instability.

 - Improperly securing scaffolding to the structure.